-In addition, the state of California uses lower sales tax rates for certain groups of items.
+In addition, the state of California uses lower consumption tax rates for certain groups of items.
 Clothing, prepared foods, and over the counter (OTC) medicines are subject to a lower 6% rate in some cases, though these may be subject to price limit caps or not applicable in all situations.

 Take hot coffee, for example.
 On its own, it isn’t considered taxable.
 However, if it’s sold in combination with cold, prepared foods – or if the merchant selling it is subject to the 80-80 rule or California Board of Equalization (BOE) Regulation 1574 – it’s a taxable purchase.

-Further, some types of customers are exempt from sales tax in the state of California.
+Further, some types of customers are exempt from consumption tax in the state of California.
 Government agencies, non-profit organizations (in some cases), and sellers who are buying goods to resell them may not be required to pay you sales tax on their purchases.